Rambler (automobile): Rambler 1950–1957

 The first generation of modern Ramblers carried a modified version of Nash's Airflyte styling, which included closed wheel openings.
 While the wheel openings of any car are a major source of wind resistance, the design was rather primarily an engineering design to increase the strength of the car for impact resistance.
-Many people surmised that the skirted fenders limited the turning radius of the wheels, but they were not an actual handicap for having a comparatively narrow front track.
-Ramblers continued to use this styling until 1955, when the front wheels were revealed by a periodic design update.
+The engine is positioned between massive inner fender bulges to allow for the skirted front fenders along with a narrow 52.25 in front track to provide a turning circle of 37 ft.
+Ramblers continued to use this styling until 1955 when the front wheels were revealed by a periodic design update.

 In 1954 the Rambler offered the first combination heating and air conditioning unit available on American cars.
 The unit could be an add-on or could be installed at the factory for $395, which at that time was about the lowest-cost unit available in an American car.

 In 1954, American Motors Corporation (AMC) was formed from the merger of Nash-Kelvinator and the Hudson Motor Car Company.
-Following the merger, 1955 and 1956 Ramblers were badged as both Nashes and Hudsons, with no visible difference between the two.
-Rambler became a marque in its own right for the 1957 model year.
-The Nash and Hudson makes were continued as a "senior" model only through 1957, after which all of AMC's offerings were marketed as Ramblers, with the exception of the imported 1958–1962 Metropolitan.
+Following the merger, 1955 and 1956 Ramblers were badged as both Nashes and Hudsons, with no visible differences.
+Rambler became a marque in its own right for the 1958 model year.
+The Nash and Hudson makes continued as a "senior" model only through 1957, after which all AMC's offerings were marketed as Ramblers, except the imported 1958–1962 Metropolitan.